ml6team/fondant/docs/documentation_guide.md

 -> Design your own fondant [pipeline](pipeline.md) using the Fondant pipeline SDK.
 -> Use existing [reusable components](components/hub.md) to build your pipeline.
--> Build your own custom [python component](components/custom_containerized_component.md) or [containerized component](components/custom_containerized_component.md) using the Fondant component SDK.
+-> Build your own custom [python component](components/custom_containerized_component.md) and share them by packaging them into [containerized component](components/custom_containerized_component.md) using the Fondant component
+SDK.
 -> Learn how to publish your own [components](components/publishing_components.md) to a container registry so that you can reuse them in your pipelines.